-The earliest known record about the myth of Medusa and the Gorgons can be found in Hesiod’s Theogony.
-According to this ancient author, the three sisters, Sthenno, Euryale and Medusa were the children of Phorcys and Ceto, and lived “beyond famed Oceanus at the world’s edge hard by Night”.
-Of the three, only Medusa is said to be mortal, whilst Sthenno and Euryale were immortal.
-In addition, Medusa is the most famous of the three, and the story of her demise is also mentioned in passing by Hesiod.
+In ancient Greek mythology, Medusa is the most famous of three monstrous sisters known as the Gorgons.
+The earliest known record about the story of Medusa and the Gorgons can be found in Hesiod’s Theogony.
+According to this ancient author, the three sisters, Sthenno, Euryale, and Medusa, were the children of Phorcys and Ceto and lived “beyond famed Oceanus at the world’s edge hard by Night”.
+Of the three, only Medusa is said to be mortal.
+But she is also the most famous and the myth of her demise at the hands of Perseus is often recounted.

 Medusa once had charms; to gain her love

 They, who have seen her, own, they ne'er did trace

 Yet above all, her length of hair, they own,

 - Pegasus: The Majestic White Horse of Olympus

 - Ancient Greek Myth in Assassin’s Creed Odyssey: Medusa, The Minotaur and More?

 - Medusa and the Gorgons: The Origins of the Legendary Tale

 To a monstrous being which Virgil writes of in a far less attractive manner:

 “In the middle is the Gorgon Medusa, an enormous monster about whom snaky locks twist their hissing mouths; her eyes stare malevolently, and under the base of her chin the tail-ends of serpents have tied knots.”